Do YOU have a favourite HASS lesson, unit, game or community learning connection?

 Matthew and Daniel

-ACT HTA Secretary & Treasurer
+ACT HTA Secretary & Treasurer on behalf of the ACT and national Association

 The Canberra Archaeological Society (CAS) based at the ANU is eager to work with teachers, students and schools to make your learning exciting and authentic!